Down Neck: Synopsis

-A.J. and his friends steal sacramental wine and turn up drunk at gym class.
-Tony and Carmela are called into A.J.'s Catholic school, where the psychologist tells them that A.J. may have ADD.
-A.J. is tested and determined to be borderline ADD.
-Tony scornfully rejects this and says A.J. is behaving like a normal 13-year-old.
-Carmela supports his opinion and he walks out.
+At their Catholic school, A.J. and his friends steal sacramental wine and turn up drunk at gym class.
+Tony, who is shaking down a foreman at a construction site, is called to the school and sees the psychologist along with Carmela.
+They are told that A.J. may have attention deficit disorder.
+Tony scornfully rejects this diagnosis and says A.J. is behaving like a normal 13-year-old.
+Carmela supports his opinion and they both walk out of the psychologist's office.
+Further misbehavior by A.J. during a dinner with Livia results in him being grounded.